 Innovating and pivoting the business model is a capability that every organization needs from time to time, but updating the model near-instantly and even dramatically is very difficult.
 Regardless of whether they adjusted the model or completely transformed it, nearly all businesses have had to make improvements since the pandemic started.
 So, what are some of the new stand out business model examples?
 Well, first we need to take a look at what changed during COVID-19.

 adapting to COvid-19 in the digital Age

 According to McKinsey, COVID-19 responses have increased the introduction of digital technology by many years, and a lot of these new habits may stay here for the long-term.
 The biggest of them all is the increase in remote working, which, according to employees, happened 40 times faster than they thought was possible before the pandemic.
 As a result, companies and organizations are now quickly looking for solutions to circumvent these challenges.
 Furthermore, entrepreneurs are finding ways to capitalize on this disruptive period and starting a business during COVID.

-Either by Zoom and Hangouts meetings, online exercising or take-out alcohol drinks, businesses are shifting to get through the crisis in about every industry.
+Either by Zoom and Hangouts meetings, online fitness classes or take-out alcohol drinks, businesses are shifting to get through the crisis in about every industry.
 Some ideas, like individual fitness capsules to bring people back into gyms, have been extremely innovative.
 But many creative new methods and market models have arisen beyond short-term solutions and are likely to stick, even though many communities are beginning to reopen in a limited capacity.